 Direct Marketers tend to use long copy because they want you to read enough to want to buy the product.
 So try to address all the potential objections that the majority of your prospects may have.
 This is what a salesperson in a store would do when their customers make objections.
 You don’t have that opportunity, so make sure you do it straight away in the copy.

 Repeat the same overall message over and over in your copy – it is critical as your prospect cannot be persuaded to buy from you if he doesn’t really get what you are saying.
 But remember to repeat your message in different ways to mix it up for the reader – eg use it in the introduction, in an anecdote or customer testimonial, and in the conclusion.

 Tip 6 – Review your copy

 Once you have written it, read it over and over again.
 Look for spelling and grammatical errors; listen to how it flows.
 Have you really got your point across?
 Is there anything else you can add to it?
 Ask a friend or family member to read it and ask them if it actually makes sense and if they would be persuaded to buy.

 Tip 7 – Further the relationship already built

-Marketing Mentor Bill Doyle from Altitude Communications & Marketing publish the popular 'My Marketing Mentor' weekly eZine with over 7,200 subscribers including solo-preneurs, entrepreneurs and business owners just like you.
+Marketing Mentor Bill Doyle from Altitude Communications publishes the popular 'My Marketing Mentor' weekly eZine tens of thousands of subscribers including coaches, consultants. speakers, solo-preneurs, entrepreneurs, and business owners just like you.